-We have to provide information about you to the Department for Education as part of data collections such as the school census.
+We are required to provide information about our pupils to the Department for Education as part of statutory data collections such as the school census and early years' census.

 Some of this information is then stored in the National Pupil Database (NPD), which is owned and managed by the Department and provides evidence on school performance to inform research.